phil294/tkbash/README.md

 	--icon <iconpath>
 		Set the window icon.
 	--background, --backgroundcolor, --bck, --bg <color>
 		Set the background color for the entire window.
 You might need to also set the background for individual elements for they do not inherit this setting.
-Use common color names like red, yellow etc. or hex notation like #ff1234.
+Use common color names like red, yellow etc. or hex notation #ff1234.
 	--resizable <switch>
 		Set the window's resizable behaviour.
 Activate with 0, deactivate with 1.
 	--iconify